devenkulkarni/CFP-kagent/usecase-diagram.md

-# SUSECON 2026 - CFP Use Cases Architecture
+# Use Cases Architecture - AIOps and GitOps for Cloud-Native Infrastructure

 ## Mermaid Diagram